mhagstrand/slate/source/includes/_changelog_2016.md

 ### Customer login via JWT token generation

-A new `store_v2_customers_login` API facilitates single sign-on (SSO) by allowing generation of JWT's (JSON Web Tokens) to programatically log customers into stores.
+A new Customer Login API facilitates single sign-on (SSO) by allowing your apps to programatically log customers into stores.

 This API and its fields are described, with usage examples, on [this documentation page](/api/v2/#customer-storefront-login).
 We also now list `store_v2_customers_login`, and link to its documentation, from the [OAuth Scopes](/api/scopes) page.